reuk/wayverb/docs_source/context.md

 The ideal simulation program would be capable of replicating, with perfect accuracy, any acoustic scenario.
 However, for the purposes of sound-design, this level of accuracy is not necessary.
-When creating a reverb, a sound designer's focus is on experimenting and developing the desired atmosphere, rather than on perfectly reconstructing a physical location.
+When creating a reverb, a sound designer's focus is generally on experimenting and developing the desired atmosphere, rather than on perfectly reconstructing a physical location.
 Therefore, simulation results should be believable first; for example, large, reflective rooms should have long reverb times, while small, damped rooms should have shorter reverb times.
-Another aspect of plausibility is overall quality: if a generated impulse response contains obvious artefacts, it is by definition physically implausible, and of limited use to a sound designer.
+Another aspect of plausibility is overall
+quality: if a generated impulse response contains obvious artefacts, it is by definition physically implausible, and of limited use to a sound designer.
 Finally, it is of utmost importance that parameters of the simulation behave intuitively, so that the designer can "dial-in" the correct settings.
 That is, the results of parameter changes must be plausible.

 Plausibility and efficiency are competing goals, which must be balanced.
 Extreme performance, allowing real-time usage,  has already been implemented in